 Change section 7.3.5.11.3 as follows:

-This primitive is generated within aCCATime of the occurrence of a change inwhen the status of the channel(s) changes from channel idle to channel busy or from channel busy to channel idle, or when the channellist parameter changesThis includes the period of time when the PHY is receiving data.
+For clause 13-21 PHYs, this primitive is generated within aCCATime of the occurrence of a change in the status of the channel(s) from channel idle to channel busy or from channel busy to channel idle, or when the channel-list parameter changes; otherwise this primitive is generated when the status of the channel(s) changes from channel idle to channel busy or from channel busy to channel idle, or when the channel-list parameter changes.
+This includes the period of time when the PHY is receiving data.
 Refer to specific PHY clauses for details about CCA behavior for a given PHY.

 22.3.19.5 CCA sensitivity